 - reasonable supervised access to the University campus and to request relevant documentation in order to prepare their response to any allegation of misconduct or serious misconduct that has been made against them; and

 - to collect or have personal property returned.

 34.2.5 If the allegations are denied by the employee, and the Vice-Chancellor is of the view that there has been no misconduct or serious misconduct, the Vice-Chancellor will immediately advise the employee, in writing, and may, by agreement with the employee, publish the advice in an appropriate manner.

 34.2.6 If the allegations are admitted in full by the employee, and the Vice-Chancellor is of the view that the conduct amounts to misconduct or serious misconduct, the Vice-Chancellor will advise the employee, in writing, of the Vice-Chancellor's decision and the operative date of the disciplinary action.

-34.2.7 If the allegation is denied in part or in full, or if the employee has not responded to the allegations, the Vice-Chancellor will refer the matter to a Misconduct Investigation Committee under the provisions of Clauses 35.1, unless the Vice-Chancellor decides to take no further action or counsel or censure the employee for unsatisfactory behaviour and take no other action.
+34.2.7 If the allegation is denied in part or in full, or if the employee has not responded to the allegations, the Vice-Chancellor will refer the matter to an external investigator appointed under the provisions of Clause 35.1, unless the Vice-Chancellor decides to take no further action or counsel or censure the employee for unsatisfactory behaviour and take no other action.